IsraelCohen54/Peptides-stability-ML-prediction_third-year-project/README.md

 Made with Chananel Hadad (another student) and supervised by prof. Ron Unger.

-background:
+Background:
 Dr. Itay Koren from Bar-Ilan has conducted a biological reaserch and made data of 22,000 peptides - all 23-anino-acid-long, and a regressive stability score in range (0,6).
-He published his results here https://www.cell.com/cell/pdf/S0092-8674(18)30521-X.pdf
-Based on this data, our project was constructing a machine that would learn to anticipate the stability score of peptides
+He published his results here https://www.cell.com/cell/pdf/S0092-8674(18)30521-X.pdf Based on this data, our project was constructing a machine that would learn to anticipate the stability score of peptides

-getting started:
+Getting started:
 We decided to start with binary classification of 25% most stable and 25% least stable peptides, see how it goes, and later advance to regression.
 Our initial intention for the binary classification was to start with MLP, get accuracy of around 60%, than move forward to RNN, becuse we assumed the order of AAs in the sequenced plays a central role.

-too good MLP results:
+Too good MLP results:
 To consider the order of AA within the sequence, we used one-hot-encoding: there are 20 different AA, so each AA in the peptide is ancoded to vector of 20, and overall peptides of 23 AA encoded to vector of 460.
 To our great surprise, with the simple MLP we hit 91% accuracy *this is mainMLP.py*!
 At first, we suspected the results are to good to be true.
 Indeed, we noticed our data contains peptides that are very similar to one another, and some even identical (turned out the reasarch got two different results for the same peptides, it happens).
 Using cd-hit, we filtered the data from peptides that have 85% or more identical AAs.
 The results remained the same, so we reduced it to 75%, and even 40%, with no significant change.
 We also tried using random half of the data (the remaining data after 40% filtering was about half of the original) and got similar results.
 We concluded the problem we tried to solve - binary classification of 25% most stable and 25% least stable - was too easy, though it's weird that it can be solved with only MLP.
 From now on we continued using the 40% filtered data, just to be sure. *This is the pepsData.xlsx. *

-simpler models:
+Simpler models:
 At this point, we had a meeting with Dr. Itay who surprised us by agreeing that the order of AA within the sequence is not important.
 He showed us an article that stated that.
 To make sure this is true, we tried ignoring the order by using bag-of-words encoding: each peptide was encoded to vector of 20, where vector[i] is how many times AA[i] exist in the peptide.
 The results where better than before (94% accuracy)!
 After that we wanted to see how simpler models will do.
 We tried Naive Bayes (80%) and Logistic Regression (95%!!!).